-I have appeared in a number of documentaries about the Tudor era, including “Blood, Sex, and Royalty: Anne Boleyn” (Netflix, 2022); “The Boleyns: A Scandalous Family” (BBC2, 2021); “Who Do You Think You Are?
+Emmerson has appeared in over twenty documentaries about the Tudor era, including “Blood, Sex, and Royalty: Anne Boleyn” (Netflix, 2022); “The Boleyns: A Scandalous Family” (BBC2, 2021); “Who Do You Think You Are?
 Josh Widdicombe” (BBC1, 2021); “Walking Tudor England” (C5, 2021); “Lady Rochford” (C5, 2021); “Henry VIII and the King’s Men” (Smithsonian, 2020).
-You can find find out more about my television work and podcasts that I have contributed to on my media page.
-You can watch my showreel below!
+You can find out more about his television work and the podcasts that he has contributed to on his media page.
+You can watch his showreel below.

 Education

-I completed my BA, MA, and my doctoral research at the University of Sussex where I also co-organised the Seen But Not Heard conference in 2017.
-Throughout my time at Sussex, I volunteered and then worked at the Mass Observation Archive.
+Emmerson completed his BA, MA, and doctoral research at the University of Sussex where he also co-organised the Seen But Not Heard conference in 2017.
+During his time at Sussex he volunteered, and later worked, at the Mass Observation Archive.

 Awards